Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 Custom shaders handle visual transforms:

-- **note_vfx.gdshader**: 4-in-1 shader for scale, rotation, offset, and color
+- **note_vfx.gdshader**: 5-in-1 shader for scale, rotation, offset, color, and glow
 - **spot_overlay.gdshader**: Screen-space vignette for spotlight effects

 All transforms are GPU-accelerated with proper pivot handling.
+Now optimized for integrated GPU (Steam Deck compatible.)

 ### Leaderboard Legality

-Both custom modifiers are flagged to be leaderboard-legal due to a change in the game's modifier check system.
+All custom modifiers are flagged to be leaderboard-legal due to a change in the game's modifier check system.
 It now asks the modifiers if they are legal, and if even one of them doesn't answer, the run is disqualified.

 ---